patrik999/stream-reasoning-challenge/challenge-description.md

 # Stream Reasoning Workshop 2019 - Challenge Track

-# Description
+# Introduction

-The idea of the Stream Reasoning (SR) Challenge originated in a first session held at the SR Workshop 2018, where several groups worked out a possible formats for comparing and evaluating stream reasoning/processing tools.
+The idea of the Stream Reasoning Challenge (SRC) originated in a first session held at the SR Workshop 2018, where several groups worked out a possible formats for comparing and evaluating stream reasoning/processing tools.